Edgewood Park Volunteers

 Volunteer Horse Patrol

 The Volunteer Horse Patrol (VHP) assists the San Mateo County Parks Department in providing safe and enjoyable trail use for park visitors.
 Volunteers observe and report trail use and conditions while riding horses within county parks, and inform and assist park visitors.
 Parks participating in this program include Edgewood Park in Redwood City, Huddart and Wunderlich Parks in Woodside, Pescadero Creek Park in LaHonda, and other county park lands where horses are allowed.
-For more information, visit http://smcvhp.org/.
+Learn more at the Horse Patrol Website.